Phebe Gibbes: Social protests

 "so much truth… that it merits attention in an age, in which it is become too fashionable for females to receive the last finishing of their education in a convent."

-One must also note as particularly feministic, the accidentally bigamous marriage of Elfrida, in the eponymous novel Elfrida, and the incredible death of Hannah, the household servant in Mr. Francis Clive, who suffers a painful and protracted demise after imbibing a faulty abortifacient (abortion-inducing poultice) from an apothecary when she becomes pregnant with Clive's child.
-These kinds of outrageous, yet plausible, situations left Gibbes’ novels as somewhat polemic in the time period; and, clearly, it is hardly precocious to call her an early feminist.
+Particularly feministic is the accidental bigamous marriage of Elfrida, in the eponymous novel Elfrida, as well as the death of Hannah, the household servant in Mr Francis Clive, who suffers a painful and protracted demise after imbibing a faulty abortifacient (abortion-inducing poultice) from an apothecary when she becomes pregnant with Clive's child.
+These outrageous, yet plausible, situations made Gibbes’ novels somewhat polemic in her time.

-The social protestation of these types of double standards for males and females amazingly pre-dates those reactionary works of the later feminist writers, such as Mary Hays and Mary Wollstonecraft, by nearly forty years.
-It is unquestionable that the later feminists of the late 18th and early 19th century, particularly Wollstonecraft who reviewed Gibbes' work with delight, were inspired in part by this prodigal 18th century author.
+The social protestation of these types of double standards for males and females predates those reactionary works of the later feminist writers, such as Mary Hays and Mary Wollstonecraft, by nearly forty years; Wollstonecraft had positively reviewed Gibbes' work.